Navigine/Direction-of-Arrival-DoA-Estimation-Algorithm/README.md

 <img src="img/locator_settings.jpg" alt="img/locator_settings.jpg" width="400"/>

-The accuracy of the angles obtained corresponds to the accuracy stated in the article, in other words, it is no more than 6 degrees.
+The accuracy of the angles obtained corresponds to the accuracy stated in the article, where measurements were taken from many different points.
+In other words, it is no more than 6 degrees.

 ## Problems in calculating the AoA